 Before the Internet, there were many independent hacker communities.
 All had three essential traits in common:

-n.
+Information-sharing Emphasis on rationality Playful cleverness From these traits the two most accurate definitions for a hack arose: 1. n.
+A quick piec of work that produces what is needed 2. n.
 An especially useful, and perhaps very time-consuming, a piece of work that produces exactly what is required.

 Originally MIT, Berkeley and Carnegie Mellon University were the hotbeds of early hacker society.
 As networks grew, hacks were shared and evolved.
 Characteristic of this evolution was an increasing adoption of common slang and a shared view of history.
 Unlike other occupational groups, hackers professionalized themselves without a formal credentialing process.